 - Capitalized words have special meanings.
 See Definitions in Chapter Eight to understand your coverage.
-The terms "You" and "Your" are defined but they are not capitalized in text. - Your Plan will only pay benefits for services defined as Covered. - You must use Network Providers or get Prior Approval (see below).
-Your Plan does not require Prior Approval for Emergency Medical Services. - Certain services are excluded from coverage under your Plan.
+The terms "You" and "Your" are defined but they are not capitalized in text. - Your Plan will only pay benefits for services defined as Covered. - For some services, you must use Providers who Participate with your Plan. - Certain services are excluded from coverage under your Plan.
 You'll find General Exclusions applicable to all services in Chapter Three.
 Additionally, exclusions that apply to specific services may appear in other sections of this document. - Services that are not Medically Necessary are not covered by your Plan.
 You may appeal the decision.
-See page 31 for more information. - This is not a long-term care Policy as defined by Vermont State law at 8 V.S.A. §8082 (5). - You must follow the guidelines in this document even if this coverage is secondary to other health care coverage for you or one of your Dependents.
+See page 30 for more information. - This is not a long-term care Policy as defined by Vermont State law at 8 V.S.A. §8082 (5). - You must follow the guidelines in this document even if this coverage is secondary to other health care coverage for you or one of your Dependents.